 click here to sign up for my weekly newsletter, The Acorn.

-First, she wouldn't get up on the milk stand.
+First, Dream wouldn't even get up on the milk stand.
 Oh, her front hooves would go up on the stand, but not her back feet.
-She could still stick her head in the feeder and reach the grain.
+She'd stick her head in the feeder and gobble the grain while her back feet were still on the ground.

 Moving the milk stand fixed that issue for the most part.
 I figured out that I needed to give her a clear path to walk straight towards the stand and up on it, rather than expecting her to make a U-turn when she walked in the milking stall.

-Then the barn cats and my two Great Pyrenees dogs, waiting with gleeful anticipation, jumped into the fray to clean it all up for me.
+After which the barn cats and my two Great Pyrenees dogs, waiting with gleeful anticipation, would jump into the fray to clean it all up for me.

-While there wasn't a dramatic, instantaneous change in Dream, she and I did come to an understanding, and these tips contributed to our compromise.
+While there wasn't a dramatic, instantaneous change in Dream, these tips did help a lot.
+Dream and I did come to an understanding, and these tips contributed greatly to our compromise.

 1. Locate your milk stand so your goat has a clear path to walk straight to it and jump up.